IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Design

-In addition, a small number of operations are not modeled declaratively.
-For instance, \lstinline{store} and \lstinline{load} memory operations are structured differently enough from other operations that modeling them is not necessary.
-Some other instructions have constraints which are too complex to be simply handled in the declarative framework, and we resort to custom generators.
+\sub{In addition, a small number of operations are not modeled declaratively.} In addition, \texttt{store} and \texttt{load} memory operations are structured differently enough from other operations that modeling them declaratively is unnecessary.
+Some other instructions have constraints which are too complex \sub{to be simply handled in the declarative framework}, so we resort to custom generators.
 For instance, instructions representing PHI nodes must be created with a number of operands equal to the number of predecessor blocks and must occur at the start of their basic block.
-Similarly, \textit{call} instructions are handled manually too, since we must select a function declaration and find values that exactly match the operand types of the declaration.
+Similarly, \textit{call} instructions are handled manually, since we must select a function declaration and find values that exactly match the operand types of the declaration.

+When generating a new instruction, we first randomly select an opcode and use the declarations to randomly select values that exist in the code with a compatible type.

-To ensure that values are defined before they are used, the mutator searches for values defined in the following locations: global variable, function argument, values in dominators, and values defined by previous instructions in the same basic block.
-If no value with a compatible type exists, the mutator will attempt to generate a load from a compatible pointer, if one exists.
-Lastly, if a value with a compatible pointer type exists, the mutator will fall back to either creating a new global variable, a new constant value, or a load from a stack memory location.
+To ensure that values are defined before they are used, the mutator searches for values defined in the following locations: global variables, function arguments, values in dominators, and values defined by previous instructions in the same basic block.
+If no value with a compatible type exists, then the mutator can either generate a poison or generate a load from a pointer if one exists. \myComment{Since LLVM 17, LLVM has dropped typed pointers and started to use opaque pointers, thus the notion ``compatiable pointer type'' doesn't exist anymore.} \sub{ Lastly, if a value with a compatible pointer type exists, the mutator will fall back to either creating a new global variable, a new constant value, or a load from a stack memory location. }

-In some cases, the mutator may create \ir{s} that define values which are never used.
+\myComment{This is a minor detail that doesn't seem important.} \sub{ In some cases, the mutator may create \ir{s} that define values which are never used.
 Since such dead code is likely to be removed by the compiler before instruction selection, the mutator will attempt to create a use for such values.
-One possibility is to store dead values to stack memory or a global variable.
-Alternatively, if there are instructions after the definition, or the current block dominates other blocks, the mutator may select an instruction with a compatible operand to replace.
+One possibility is to store dead values to the stack or a global variable.
+Alternatively, if there are instructions after the definition, or the current block dominates other blocks, the mutator may select an instruction with a compatible operand to replace. }